 If you want brand name poles at a budget price, the Leki Spin Speedlock is popular.
 It’s a telescopic aluminium pole made by a quality manufacturer with the easy to use speedlock adjustment system.
 A great value entry level pole which can be adjusted to different heights (110cm – 130cm).
 Perfect if you don’t yet know your pole height or want to lend your poles to friends and family.
 Cost around £50.

 Our favourite pole – Leki Micro Flash

 The Leki Micro Flash is a folding Nordic walking pole which has it all.
 Originally designed for trail running, it has an elastic cord running through it (much like a tent pole), is super light, and can fold down to a compact 40cm.
 It’s 100% carbon and with one button you can collapse the poles down in a few seconds into 4 pieces – perfect for travelling or popping them in a backpack.
-This model comes with paws and costs around £130.
+This model costs around £130.
 You may be able to fond them online or our Leki rep Nics can get them for you on 07976 949488.
 Tell her Bristol Nordic Walking sent you and you should get free shipping.